 - Parodied in "The Dooright Family" by Ray Stevens, a song about a fictional gospel singing family.
 At the end, the bass vocalist is asked to go down an octave, which causes a huge, loud, booming note that makes him explode on stage.

 - While producing The Temptations' "Ain't Too Proud to Beg", Norman Whitfield deliberately arranged David Ruffin's lead vocal just above his actual range, requiring numerous takes to get all the high notes right and adding to the mood.

-- Parodied by Mozart in his composition A Musical Joke not with vocals, but the violin.
+- Parodied by Wolfgang Amadeus Mozart in his composition A Musical Joke not with vocals, but the violin.
 At the end of the violin solo near the end of the 3rd movement, the soloist plays ascending scales, slowing down and playing a whole-tone scale at the higher registers.
 This was to imitate a clumsy violinist floundering with high notes.
 The solo can be heard here.
 The ascending scale happens at 15:30.

 - Non-comedy example: Neil Young's "Mellow My Mind", where he's simply too tired, too drunk and too sad to reach the highest notes.
 The effect is rather heartbreaking.